 iTunes U: In the early 2000’s, the 26-campus California State University system was unable to take advantage of Apple’s iTunes U educational program because the application was not fully accessible to blind students.
 Teachers within the UC system were prohibited from using it.
 This was resolved by innovation, not litigation as Apple listened to CSU’s concerns and worked to make iTunes accessible on both the Mac and Windows platforms.
 CSU System was soon able to use the program widely.

 VoiceOver on iPhone: Early in the evolution of the iPhone, Apple began considering the implications that a touchscreen device would have on the blind.
-Iterating over a number of years behind the scenes, the company invested the resources to develop the voice technology that led to VoiceOver, the world’s first gesture based screen reader.
+Iterating over several years behind the scenes, the company invested the resources to develop the voice technology that led to VoiceOver, the world’s first gesture-based screen reader.
 Within weeks of launch, Apple received a special commendation from the National Federation of the Blind “For designing the first fully accessible touchscreen interface.”
 7

 Screen readers on other touch screen devices have now become more prevalent in the industry, and Apple led the charge in striving for inclusion for all.
 Innovation from voice interactions lead to the wealth of personal digital assistants now found in many homes and offices.
 Today millions of people use these devices, regardless of ability.